ALSETLab/NYISO_Load_Forecast_Data/README.md

 Downloading and Visualizing NYISO Actual Load and Forecast Data
 ===============================================================

-This repository contains a set of Python scripts used to massively download, organize and plot.
+This repository contains a set of Python scripts used to massively download, organize and plot load and load forecast data from NYISO. **For simplifying the distribution of the code, the repository does not include data.
+It is recommended to store it in a subfolder called `00_NYISO_Data`.**

 Examples of the use of the scripts are found in the Jupyter Notebook `01_Examples.ipynb`.
 For quick reference, the regions of the New York State grid are: